fbpx

 2009

-After Great Recession, Tennessee lawmakers vote 57-26 in favor of expanding spirits production to 41 additional Tennessee counties.
+Following "The Great Recession", Tennessee lawmakers vote 57-26 in favor of expanding spirits production to 41 additional Tennessee counties.
 This expansion does not include Hamilton County (Chattanooga, TN).

-On October 14, 2011 “Would you Drink Chattanooga Whiskey?” appears on social media.
-Community response is overwhelming.
+It started with a question.
+On October 14, 2011 “Would you Drink Chattanooga Whiskey?” appears on the company's newly created social media account.
+The community response is overwhelmingly positive.

-“Whiskey Bill” nearly derailed after a disguised lobbying group attempts to amend HB 102, thereby making the legislation inoperable.
+The “Whiskey Bill” is nearly derailed after a disguised lobbying group attempts to amend HB 102, thereby making the legislation inoperable.

 HB 102, “The Whiskey Bill”, passes with 57 House members in favor and 31 opposed.
 Bill Haslam signs into law on May 16, 2013.

-Company begins work on a 45,000 sq ft.
-Riverfront Distillery - a facility with enough capacity to produce 50-60 barrels/week.
+Chattanooga Whiskey begins construction on a 46,000 sq ft.
+Riverfront Distillery - a production facility with enough capacity to produce 50-60 barrels/week.

-Riverfront Distillery goes online, begins producing a number of recipes selected from their Experimental Distillery.
+The Riverfront Distillery is commissioned, and begins scaling a number of recipes selected from their Experimental Distillery's wide library of mash bills.

 test